plerpsandplerps/Sprouting-Tales/_drafts/CardZones.md

 When an Adventurer begins a [Rest](Rest), they return all cards in their Hand, Kindling, and Branches to their Roots.

 When there are no more cards in a Player's Roots, that Player shuffles their Branches into their Roots.
-Then that Player chooses to draw an [Injury](_drafts/ConsequenceCards.md#Injury) or a [Doubt](_drafts/ConsequenceCards.md#Doubt).
+Then that Player becomes [Exhausted](fixlink)

 A Player cannot look through the cards in their Roots nor change the order of the cards in their Roots.